 Signs You Need a New Liner:

-- Missing mortar joints between tiles
+- Missing mortar joints between the tiles

-- Creosote buildup that can’t be removed
+- Creosote buildup that just won't come off

-- Home inspection revealed liner problems
+- A home inspection that flagged liner problems

 Liner Installation Breakdown